Yulia Tolopa: Applying for Ukrainian citizenship

-Tolopa was repeatedly refused Ukrainian nationality (sometimes colloquially called citizenship) (Note: Even though colloquially the terms are sometimes used interchangeably, nationality is the international legal status of being a member of a state or country, while citizenship is the domestic legal relationship between a person and a state.)

-when she applied for it.
-Friends suggested that she should have a sham marriage with a Ukrainian to get nationality, but she refused to consider the option.
+Tolopa was repeatedly refused Ukrainian citizenship when she applied for it.
+Friends suggested that she should have a sham marriage with a Ukrainian to get citizenship, but she refused to consider the option.
 Her Russian passport was destroyed when she was blown up by the mine in 2014, so she was unable to provide it as part of the required paperwork in 2015.

 In March 2016, Ukrainian President Petro Poroshenko issued decree No. 120, which allowed foreigners who served in the Ukrainian armed forces under contract to apply for naturalization after a three-year residency.
-In December 2016, in a televised incident, Tolopa threw tomato juice on the politician, Liashko, outside the Verkhovna Rada, accusing him of breaking his promise to help her get Ukrainian nationality.
-Liashko said that only the President could grant nationality, but confirmed that he had requested it for her.
+In December 2016, in a televised incident, Tolopa threw tomato juice on the politician Oleh Liashko outside the Verkhovna Rada, accusing him of breaking his promise to help her get Ukrainian citizenship.
+Liashko said that only the President could grant citizenship, but confirmed that he had requested it for her.
 Even so, Tolopa was again refused naturalization in January 2017.

 In December 2017, Tolopa was denied nationality a third time, this time because she did not have a certificate of non-conviction (lack of criminal record) from Russia, which she would need to get in Russia or from the Russian consulate, where she was afraid to go for fear of detention on Russian sovereign territory.
 She believed this denial meant she would be deported, and the Kharkiv Human Rights Protection Group appealed on her behalf.
 The State Migration Service publicly stated that she would not be deported, and could remain in Ukraine indefinitely as a person in need of additional protection.
 On 5 December, Tolopa was accompanied by friends, fellow soldiers, and members of parliament (Nadiya Savchenko, Ihor Lutsenko, Mustafa Nayyem, and Serhiy Melnichuk) to protect her from being detained as she went to the Russian consulate in Kyiv to request her certificate.